 What is a Dental Implant?

-Dental implants are the best treatment known to replace a lost tooth.
+A dental implant is the best treatment known to replace a lost tooth.
 It is ideal for people who maintain good oral health and have lost teeth due to injury or gum disease.
-Implants are screw-like materials that replace the root portion of a natural tooth.
-They are placed inside your jawbone by surgery over which crowns, dentures or bridges are fixed.
-If placed under proper conditions and further maintained diligently, implants can last for a lifetime.
+An implant is a screw-like material that replaces the root portion of a natural tooth.
+It is placed inside your jawbone by surgery over which crowns, dentures or bridges are fixed.
+If placed under proper conditions and further maintained diligently, an implant can last for a lifetime.